-Trillium Creek Dermatology & Surgery offers comprehensive care for skin cancer.
-Beginning with detection, we have three dermatologists board certified by the American Academy of Dermatology (Drs.
-Helen Torok, Patrick Killian, and Kimberly Radloff), along with three physician assistants and a nurse practitioner with extensive training to provide thorough skin exams.
+Trillium Creek Dermatology offers comprehensive care for skin cancer.
+Beginning with detection, we have dermatologists board certified by the American Academy of Dermatology, along with physician assistants and nurse practitioners with extensive training to provide thorough skin exams.
 If a suspicious spot is found, a biopsy is taken and then examined by Dr. Josh Weaver, a dermatopathologist with specialized training in interpreting skin specimens.

 If you are diagnosed with a skin cancer, we have a wide variety of treatments available.
 The method of treatment is determined by many factors, including location, type, size, primary or recurrent tumor, as well as the health and preference of the patient.
 All surgical treatments are performed in office with local anesthesia.
 The following treatments are offered at Trillium Creek: